 No one doubts the power of words and imagery.

 But like many tattoo designs, these mental health symbols are just that — symbols.
-Symbols of inspiration can only take you so far without some serious work on your well-being.
-A tattoo of a semicolon with the words “Choose to go on” or “Still here” or “Life,” will not magically remove a mood disorder, an addiction, or any mental health disorder.
+Symbols of inspiration can only take you so far without serious work on your well-being.
+A tattoo of a semicolon with the words “Choose to go on” “Still here” or “Life,” will not magically remove a mood disorder, an addiction, or any mental health disorder.

 You still need your community around you.
 You still need to fight every day.
 And you should reach out to a professional when what you do still has you thinking those dark thoughts.